v0lta/Quantum-init/readme.md

 The idea is to evaluate the quality of the pseudo-random numbers commonly used to set up neural networks before training.
 Quantum computers can produce perfect random numbers by measuring Hadamard-transformed QBits.
+The get_quantum_uniform function from qrandom.py implements this.
-In the academic literature, this idea has previously appeared in https://link.springer.com/article/10.1007/s00500-019-04450-0 .
+In the academic
+literature, this idea has previously appeared in https://link.springer.com/article/10.1007/s00500-019-04450-0 .
 The code in this repository repeats a variant of their